sebogh/panache/README.md

 panache, then `template` would be resolved to `/home/sebastian/pandoc-templates/wiki-de.html` (and as `--template=/home/sebastian/pandoc-templates/wiki-de.html` passed to Pandoc).
-Obviously, using `--style-var=home:~` makes the panache call user agnostic (in Bash).
+Obviously, using `--style-var=home:~` makes the panache-call user agnostic (in Bash).

 Using regular [{{ mustache }}-syntax](http://mustache.github.io/mustache.5.html)